 What is an Expense?

 International Accounting Standards define expenses as decreases in economic benefits during the accounting period in the form of outflows or depletions of assets.
 In a financial accounting sense, an expense or expenditure is a cost incurred due to a business’s or organization’s operational operations within a particular accounting period.
-It is the amount of money that any organization required to spend on anything.
+It is the amount of money that any organization is required to spend on anything.

 Employee wages, advertising, rent, utilities, taxes, and supplies are all examples of expenses.
-After each accounting period, all of these expenses recorded on the income statement.
-Depending on the financial statement structure, expenses divided into selling and general administration.
+After each accounting period, all of these expenses are recorded on the income statement.
+Depending on the financial statement structure, expenses are divided into selling and general administration.
 Regardless of how they’re classified, the total expenditures will tallied and subtracted from the total revenues to determine the period’s net income.

 Types of Expenses in Accounting

 An expense has an impact on financial accounting accounts, especially income statements.
-The report divided into five sections, which are as follows:
+The report is divided into five sections, which are as follows:

 1. Cost of goods sold